The fastest way to create a schedule in Rotageek is using the Autoscheduler.

 3 - These values are the targeted total hours for the day and for the week.

-4 - These are all the jobs that your company has set up on Rotageek.
+4 - These are all the jobs that your company has set up on Rotageek at your location.
 Some are 'active', meaning they are a job that a person is scheduled to do - for instance Till.
 Some might be 'passive', meaning they are not an active job, but a required property of a person - for instance a Keyholder or Fire Warden.
-Passive skills will only ever have a minimum

-This is the ideal number of staff you want for each active job, to use when there is no forecast data.
+This is the ideal number of staff you want staffed on the job.
 Make sure you set a target to cover the whole time you need coverage.
-Note that there will not be a Target line for a passive job, or for a job which is forecast.

-To input your staffing levels, simply drag and drop your cursor from the start to the end time of your choice.
+Now you're familiar with which lines need filling in and why, adding your staffing levels is easy - simply drag and drop your cursor from the start to the end time of your choice.
 In the video below, I added a requirement of one staff member with the Counter skill from 10am to 4pm.

 You can edit the quantity of staff required along with the start and end times by simply clicking on the demand you have input.
 To vary the number throughout the day, just create different demand bars at the required times, as shown on the Till target.

 Repeat the process for each skill required for that day.